-Hardiness zones were created to help home gardeners and nursery owners make informed decisions about what plants will perform well in certain areas.
-The US Department of Agriculture hardiness zone map has undergone many revisions through the years and was most recently updated in 2012.
+Hardiness zones were created to help home gardeners and nursery owners make informed decisions about what plants will perform well in specific areas.
+The US Department of Agriculture hardiness zone map has undergone many revisions through the years, most recently in 2012.

-Hardiness zones are based on regional temperature averages and give a good general guide to the average temperature in any given area.
-Hardiness zone maps use colored bands to indicate temperature differences of about 10 degrees Fahrenheit from one zone to the next.
+Hardiness zone maps use colored bands to give a good general guide to regional temperature differences, with about 10 degrees Fahrenheit difference from one zone to the next.
 For instance:

 The hardiness zone map is not infallible

 Growers should keep in mind that some specimens that are said to grow in their zone may not necessarily thrive there.
-After all, there are many factors besides temperature which may account for a perennial’s overall success or failure.
+Many factors besides temperature may account for a perennial’s overall success or failure.

 Play it safe